TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-tūmanako.md

 # TEDxAuckland November 2019

-On Saturday November 16th, TEDxAuckland is taking over 'ASB Waterfront Theatre' for a full day of talks, performances, inspiration, and new connections.
+TEDxAuckland is taking over 'ASB Waterfront Theatre' for a full day of talks, performances, inspiration, and new connections.

 Speakers will be released soon.
 The event is fully catered so just bring your lovely self and maybe someone else\!

 Early Bird tickets $99<br>After Early Bird $129<br>Late Bird $159

+Date: Saturday 16 November 2019, 10:30am - 5:00pm<br>Where: ASB Waterfront Theatre